7th Doctoral Consortium @ Interspeech 2021

 Round table discussions:

 To cater for potential different needs and wishes, we will have round tables only for PhD students and round tables for a mix of people at different career stages.
-The PhD round tables will have two mentors and 6-8 PhD students; the mixed career round tables will have one discussion leader and 6-8 participants.
-Each table will have an assigned topic and the mentors/discussion leaders will be chosen and invited accordingly.
+Each table will have an assigned topic, two mentors and 6-8 participant.

 1) Successes, failures and imposter syndrome

-2) Time management: work-life balance, combining academic career with side-projects or jobs, ...
+2) Time management: work-life balance, combining academic career with side-projects or jobs, starting a family, ...

 Parallel to this event, we will start enabling one-on-one mentoring sessions.
 If you would feel more comfortable discussing certain topics in a one-on-one session, you can also register for it in the application form, and we will do our best to find a mentor matching your needs.
 We will then introduce mentor and participant pairs, and let you arrange the best time/place for your conversation.